jangelesg/veracode-api-clients/README.md

 ### Example of scan that failed with at least one Medium+ sev flaws:
 $ ./DynamicAnalysis.py --action=export_analysis --scan-name="Identity Manager Dynamic Analysis" 2>scan.log

 $ grep FAILED scan.log
 2020/02/07-17:50:19 WARNING: FAILED.
 (VeryHigh:0, High:0, Med:6, Low:5)

+### Using the sample looper script
+#... when the results are not yet available:
+$ ./LoopUntilScanResults.sh "Scan My App"
+[02/07/20-19:26:37] Results not available:  "FINISHED_VERIFYING_RESULTS" (try 1 of 96)

+#... when the results are available:
+$ ./LoopUntilScanResults.sh "Scan MyApp"
+2020/02/07-19:25:38 WARNING: FAILED.
+(VeryHigh:0, High:0, Med:6, Low:5)
+STATUS: FAILED
 ```

 ### Creating a simple Crawl Script from a path list